Endergreen12/Blue-Archive-AssetBundle-Extractor/README.md

 ![image](https://github.com/user-attachments/assets/82265932-9893-4417-be59-05eb1ffc3036)

-Currently extractable assets are Texture2D, Sprite, AudioClip, Font, Mesh, and TextAsset
+Currently, Texture2D, Sprite, AudioClip, Mesh, and TextAsset are available for export

 ## How to use
 Clone this repository, create virtual environment, install requirements with requirements.txt